 ‘That blood-sucking thing you raved on about?’
 Quoone asked.

-‘Yeah, it’s a bit rough to describe her as that, but that’s the essence of it.’
+‘It’s a bit rough to describe Juonte like that, but that’s the essence of it.’

-‘Look forward to hearing your miserable recounting of it.’
+‘I look forward to hearing your miserable and inept recounting of it.’

 Seusea put up an interjecting hand.
 ‘One thing I want to know.
 Did you get Dhogan?’